 Ticonderoga Emergency Squad

 For starters, the universal 911 system was not established until the late 1960s; therefore, people would dial a direct number, not 911, to reach the town’s dispatchers.
 The dispatchers, often operating from their homes, would have a red emergency phone that people would call when needing police, fire or EMS.
 They would each take turns being on duty to dispatch and whenever a call came through, all the red phones would ring, but only the on-duty dispatcher would answer the phone.
 The dispatcher would then see who was on duty, then phone the ambulance crew to get the ambulance and respond to the call.
 You can probably imagine the time delay it took to get an ambulance to respond in comparison to today's emergency responses.

 Ambulance services now must meet department of transportation and department of health regulations and guidelines.
 The crews who operate the ambulance must take specialized training to operate the emergency vehicles and the members who provide patient care in the back of the ambulances must have medical training and obtain a license to perform this job.
 These are known as Emergency Medical Technician (EMT) courses.
-There are three levels of EMTs: Basic, Advanced, and Paramedic.
+There are four levels of EMTs: Basic, Advanced, Critical Care (CC) and Paramedic.
 Each level is more involved than the other; therefore, they require more skills, training, and requirements to practice at that level.
 They also require continuous trainings and education to keep up to date on the current medical practices.
 The ambulances that these EMTs and drivers operate are now highly sophisticated, safe, and unique vehicles that allow for life-saving medical care to be provided long before reaching a hospital.